-'What can I tell you about Mr. Isaac that you can't see for yourself?
+'What can I tell you about Robyn that you can't see for yourself?
 If this young man doesn't end up on the cover of GQ one day I'll be very surprised.
 Australia's next male Supermodel?
 Well just remember, you saw him here first!'

 'Steven Granger was another incredibly satisfying shoot.
 He being a consummate professional photographer, and I was very intimidated about working with him as I still considered myself as some random guy with a good bod masquerading as a model.
 A few minutes in however, I started to relax, experiment a bit with poses and discovered that Steven has this intensely satisfying giggle he emits when he gets a particularly good shot.
 After that, it was so easy to find a groove and just smash out great shot after great shot.'

-Modeling has always appealed to 23 year Isaac but he never knew exactly the best way to enter the industry.
-A few days before his first photo shoot, a shoot Isaac was considering paying hundreds of dollars to have done, he got lucky.
-Isaac found King For A Day, a boutique male modeling agency that took Isaac's initial shots and pointed him in the direction of Model Mayhem!
+Modeling has always appealed to 23 year Robyn but he never knew exactly the best way to enter the industry.
+A few days before his first photo shoot, a shoot Robyn was considering paying hundreds of dollars to have done, he got lucky.
+Robyn found King For A Day, a boutique male modeling agency that took Robyn's initial shots and pointed him in the direction of Model Mayhem!
 The main catalyst however, was finishing his science degree and the realization that starting a 'career' at this point in his life was not that appealing.
 After completing University, it was the first time in his life that he could completely create his own schedule and prioritise what he wanted to his with HIS time.
-Isaac was going on acting auditions, learning to play to the saxophone and exploring passions he had not been able to do because of the rigid structure of University life.
+Robyn was going on acting auditions, learning to play to the saxophone and exploring passions he had not been able to do because of the rigid structure of University life.

 'It’s funny actually - I started modelling with making bank being a priority, but since then the art aspect of it has taken over.
 I absolutely love being able to meet artists and all sorts of interesting creative types.
 I have done little paid work, but the experiences I've gained from it are sometimes so profoundly interesting that the meeting people and artistic element has eclipsed the money prerogative, not to mention that self confidence boost.'